marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c++-language/c++-interface-and-implementation-pragmas.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: interface and implementation headers, C++, C++ interface and implementation headers, pragmas, interface and implementation

 .. _c++-interface:

-.. index:: interface and implementation headers, C++

-.. index:: C++ interface and implementation headers

-.. index:: pragmas, interface and implementation

 C++ Interface and Implementation Pragmas
 ****************************************